Dhghomon/easy_rust/README.md

 vis: a possibly empty Visibility qualifier
 literal: matches -?LiteralExpression
 ```

+There is another good site called cheats.rs that explains them [here](https://cheats.rs/#macros-attributes) and gives examples for each.

 However, for most macros you will use `expr`, `ident`, and `tt`. `ident` means identifier and is for variable or function names. `tt` means token tree and sort of means any type of input.
 Let's try a simple macro with both.